thisisseptian/amartha-test/README.md

 ## Dependencies

 To facilitate PDF creation, this repository uses the `gofpdf` package.
-Alternatively, you could use `wkhtmltopdf`, but it would take longer since you need to design the HTML first.
+Alternatively, we could use `wkhtmltopdf`, but it would take longer since i need to design the HTML first.